clauswilke/clauswilke.github.io.old/_posts/2016-06-13-reading-and-combining-many-tidy-data-files-in-R.md

 ## Creating filenames from data

-In the previous examples, we have read in all the datafiles in a given directory.
+In the previous examples, we have read in all the data files in a given directory.
 Often, however, we would rather read in specific files based on other data we have.
 For example, let's assume we have the following data table:

 ``` r
 cities <- data_frame(city = c("New York", "Houston"),